Erwin Kräutler

-Erwin Kräutler C.Pp.S. (born 12 July 1939 in Koblach, Austria) is a Roman Catholic bishop who headed the Territorial Prelature of Xingu from 1981 until 2015.
+Erwin Kräutler C.Pp.S. (born 12 July 1939) is an Austrian Catholic bishop who headed the Territorial Prelature of Xingu from 1981 until 2015.

 Biography

 Erwin Kräutler was born in Koblach, Austria, on 12 July 1939.
 As a teenager he was drawn to the Catholic Youth Worker movement (Note: More extensive coverage of this movement is available under its French and German names: Jeunesse ouvrière chrétienne and Christliche Arbeiterjugend.) and the model offered by French worker priests, as well as the vocation of his uncle, a missionary in Brazil.
 He was ordained a priest on 3 July 1965 and became a missionary in Brazil later that year and has spent his entire career there.
 He became a Brazilian citizen in 1978, retaining his Austrian citizenship.

 On 7 November 1980, Pope John Paul II appointed him coadjutor prelate of Xingu.
 Upon the resignation of Eurico Kräutler, his uncle, he became Prelate of Xingu on 2 September 1981.
 The prelature encompasses an area the size of Germany; it has 600 Catholic communities served by eighteen priests.
 Between 1983 and 1991 and again beginning in 2006 he served as President of the Indigenous Missionary Council of the Brazilian Catholic Church.

 In 1992, when Archbishop Georg Eder of Salzburg cancelled his scheduled speech at the university there, he spoke to an overflow crowd instead at Vienna City Hall at the invitation of the Mayor, Helmut Zilk.
 (Note: Kräutler had been invited as part of the school's program marking the 500th anniversary of Columbus' landing in the Western Hemisphere.)

 In 2004, the German think tank GLOBALART gave him their annual award.
 In 2010 he received the Right Livelihood Award for his defense of and advocacy for the rights of indigenous peoples.
 In the 1980s, he helped secure the inclusion of indigenous peoples' rights in the Brazilian constitution.
 He also plays an important role in opposing the Belo Monte Dam.
 Opponents of his activism have responded with violence on several occasions.
 For supporting striking workers in 1983 he was arrested and beaten by military police.
 An attempted assassination staged as a car accident left him badly injured in 1987.
 He was given police protections when targeted with death threats for opposing the Belo Monte dam.